5 (More) Great Movies I Never Want to Watch Again

 Contrary to Silence, The Passion of the Christ does not explore faith in a contemplative manner.
 It doesn’t go easy on the violence and the gore, either.
 It shows without mercy the last days of Jesus’ life and the horrors to which he was subjected.
 Mel Gibson takes us through the fourteen Stations of the Cross and spares us no detail.

-I would never watch it again though.
-I saw it in the theater when it came out.
+I would never watch it again, though.
+I saw it in the theatre when it came out.
 Besides the religious and emotional experience it provided me, the most striking memory I have of the movie is a sound: that of broken bones under a mallet.

 5. Marriage Story (2019)

-The last one on the list isn’t a two-hour long torture scene, but it hurts just as much.
-Maybe it hurt this much because it reminded me so much of my own life, my own experience as the child of divorced parents in a dysfunctional family.
-You don’t need to have lived through it to feel the profound pain and sadness emanating from this movie, but if you have, it will only hurt more.
+The last one on the list isn’t a two-hour-long torture scene, but it hurts just the same.
+Maybe it does because it reminded me so much of my own life, my own experience as the child of divorced parents in a dysfunctional family.
+You don’t need to have lived through it to feel the profound pain and sadness emanating from this movie, but it will only hurt more if you have.

 It broke my heart, and as much as I adore the actors and can never see them enough (they are all brilliantissime, as we say in French when brilliant is not enough), I will never watch this movie again.
 Never.